CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 1.3 Systematicity and transparency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters

-- Every review varies on a scale of systematicity (internal rigor) and transparency (external rigor, as reported)
+The design of tools can have a profound impact on the systematicity (internal rigor) and transparency (external rigor, as reported) of literature reviews.

-- For clarity, "qualitative systematic reviews" (as a very particular type of review) should be distinguished from general notions of literature reviews
-- Tools should support and encourage high levels of systematicity (internal rigor) per default
+- Per default, tools should encourage high levels of systematicity (internal rigor) and provide functionality that efficiently supports systematic review practices.
-- It should be at the users discretion to further increase systematicity, especially if this requires manual efforts that may not be in line with the goals and nature of the review
+- It should be at the users discretion to choose higher or lower degrees of systematicity.
+This is particularly relevant if systematicity requires additional manual efforts that may not be in line with the goals and nature of the review.

+Sidenote: When presenting a literature review, "qualitative systematic reviews" (as a very particular type of review) should be distinguished from general notions of literature reviews (that are conducted in a systematic manner).
+Every review varies on a scale of systematicity and transparency .

+..
+   It should be at the discretion of authors
-- It is a legitimate decision for some literature reviews to place less emphasis on a detailed and explicit reporting (transparency)
+   - It is a leGitimate decision for some literature reviews to place less emphasis on a detailed and explicit reporting (transparency).

 .. _typological_plurism: